skip to main content

 The City of Miami Beach hosts events throughout the year, such as Earth Day, Family & Community Service Day, dune restorations, coastal cleanups, and hazardous waste drop-offs.
 Visit our

 page to see future volunteer opportunities and other environmentally-related activities.
 We are constantly updating our Upcoming Events page, so we recommend checking the page frequently.
-If you would like to sign up to our volunteer mailing list please email Yanira Pineda at
+If you would like to sign up to our volunteer mailing list please email Yani Pineda at

 Where can I learn more about recycling?